April 1, 2025

 3. Pick the file you want to upload and press NEXT.

-• If your video is 60 seconds or less with a square or vertical aspect ratio, it will be uploaded as a Short
+• If your video is 60 seconds or less with a square or vertical aspect ratio, it will be uploaded as a Short.

 You can also directly record with the YouTube app by clicking Create (+) at the bottom of the screen and choosing Record.

 Note: If you exit the upload process before completing your settings, your video will be saved as a draft on your Content page.
+This is the difference between 'upload' and 'publish' - uploading is just getting the file to YouTube, while publishing makes it available to viewers.

 1. Open the YouTube Studio app.